GoFetchDeliveries/api/README.md

 1. Request your access token by [creating an issue](https://github.com/GoFetchDeliveries/api-v1/issues/new) and mentioning your GoFetch login email.
 We will email you your API access token.

-1. Send an API request and supply your email and token in `X-User-Email` and `X-User-Token` HTTP readers.
+1. Send an API request and supply both your email and token in `X-User-Email` and `X-User-Token` HTTP readers.